2026 ARIZONA SEASON

 QUALIFIER 3

-The final qualifier.
+The final qualifier of the season.
 Last chance to earn season points and secure your Finals qualification spot.

 FINALS